-In Spain, Police colleagues and other mourners attended the memorial service in San Sebastian on Wednesday (6 December) for the three police officers gunned down in a bar in the city on Tuesday (5 December).
+Background: In Spain, Police colleagues and other mourners attended the memorial service in San Sebastian on Wednesday (6 December) for the three police officers gunned down in a bar in the city on Tuesday (5 December).
 Police blamed the killings on Basque Nationalist terrorists, and they suggested the action was a warning to Basques to stay away from the following day's (6 December) vote on Spain's new constitution.

 SYNOPSIS: Even as Spaniards flocked to the polls to give overwhelming approval to the new Constitution, mourners awaited the arrival of the dead officers on the steps of Buen Pastor Church in San Sebastian.
 Their deaths brought to 52 the number of assassinations of policemen this year, all blamed by the authorities on gunmen of ETA, the Basque separatist organisation.
 There was a strong police presence as the flag-draped coffins were carried into the church.